mapucat/commaid/README.md

 Manage several projects simultaneously in one place

-**Important:**
+**IMPORTANT:**

-This project includes code adapted from PM2 by Strzelewicz Alexandre, available at [PM2](https://www.npmjs.com/package/pm2), licensed under the GNU AGPL 3.0 license.
+- This project includes code adapted from PM2 by Strzelewicz Alexandre, available at [PM2](https://www.npmjs.com/package/pm2), licensed under the GNU AGPL 3.0 license.
+- This tool is not able run several projects at the same time, you have to install other packages like [PM2](https://www.npmjs.com/package/pm2) or [concurrently](https://www.npmjs.com/package/concurrently).

 ## Requirements